-- Please indicate the number of permanent women - 4,459 permanent women employees (as on March 31, - Please indicate the number of permanent employees with disabilities - 230 employees with disabilities (as on March 31, 2017) - Do you have an employee association that is recognized by management?
-N/A - What percentage of your permanent employees are members of this recognized employee association?
-N/A - Please indicate the Number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment in the last financial year and pending, as on the end of the financial year.
+- Please indicate the number of permanent women employees 4,459 permanent women employees (as on March 31, 2017) - Please indicate the number of permanent employees with disabilities 230 employees with disabilities (as on March 31, 2017) - 5.
+Do you have an employee association that is recognized by management? - 6.
+What percentage of your permanent employees are members of this recognized employee association?
+N/A - 7.
+Please indicate the Number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment in the last financial year and pending, as on the end of the financial year.